1970 – BERNSTEIN’s VERDI REQUIEM – ST.PAUL’S CONCERT..and 50 years later – a recovered stereo mix!

 An AKG C-12A.
 The special cable that linked it to the power supply, came out of the back of that ‘cornet shaped’ holder that matched the mic body and the threaded stand fitting was at the bottom.
 Beside it are the front and back views of the N12A power supply.

-Here’s the C-12A stereo pair hanging low above Bernstein and also visible in the above photo a couple of the mics we rigged for the choir.
+Here’s the slung C-12A stereo pair hanging low and slightly behind Bernstein and also visible in the above photo a couple of the mics we rigged for the choir.
 They also were C-12A’s, but this time two of them were mounted high up on ‘Cathedral Stands’.
-These languished in the Sound Store for much of the year, only to be brought out for events like this that required a particularly tall stand…well like in Cathedral’s of course!
+These purpose made stands languished in the Sound Store for much of the year, only to be brought out for events like this that required a particularly tall stand…well like in Cathedral’s of course!

-John, wary I don’t doubt of blocking the camera shots with ‘ugly mic stands’, only used two of these really tall stands, positioned extreme left and right for altos and sopranos plus two mics lower on normal mic stands ‘looking in’ for the men.
+John, wary I don’t doubt of blocking the camera shots with ‘ugly mic stands’, only used two of these really tall stands, positioned extreme left and right for altos and sopranos plus two mics on normal mic stands lower down angled inwards for the men.

-Another mic visible in the programme was a single older C-12, positioned to reinforce the orchestral double-basses.
-There were also two AKG C-28’s just in front of the podium for the soloists.
+Another mic visible in the programme was a single older AKG C-12, positioned to reinforce the orchestral double-basses.
+There were also two AKG C-28’s, one on each side, just in front of the podium for the soloists.

 50 YEARS LATER…LET’S TAKE A QUICK LOOK AT THE PICTURES and SOUND